andis-sprinkis/snippet/sh_linux_mnt_vfat_usr_rw_perm.md

-# Mount a VFAT volume with user file read and write permissions
+# Mounting a VFAT volume with user file read and write permissions

 Mount volume with read and write permissions according to user ID `1000` and group ID `1000`: